srackham/drake/README.md

 ### run
 `async function run(...names: string[]);`

-Execute Drake command-line options and tasks.
-If `names` is omitted then the command-line tasks are run.
-If there are no command-line tasks the default task (set in `env["--default-task"]`) is run.
+Execute named tasks along with their prerequisite tasks (direct and indirect).
+If no `names` are specified then the the command-line tasks are run.
+If no command-line tasks were specified the default task (set in `env["--default-task"]`) is run.

+Task execution is ordered such that prerequisite tasks are executed prior to parent tasks.
+The same task is never run twice.

 ### sh
 `async function sh(commands: string | string[]);`